-Esoteric Happy Ending: The story tries to tell us that a new generation of heroes is about, the problems with this are that there were likely millions of innocents killed due to people losing their powers, few Superheroes getting over their problems, the magical characters (close friends of the heroes and entire civilizations) are still mysteriously missing, and Kyle Rayner, ultimately, ends up killed due to psychotic obsession.
+Esoteric Happy Ending: The story tries to tell us that a new generation of heroes is about, the problems with this are that there were likely millions of innocents killed due to people losing their powers, few superheroes getting over their problems, the magical characters (close friends of the heroes and entire civilizations) are still mysteriously missing, and Kyle Rayner, ultimately, ends up killed due to psychotic obsession.
 This isn't getting into the fact that many tech-based supervillains keep their powers and abilities, one new, superpowered being doesn't make the world better.

 A similar story had aliens separating the Justice League into their superpowered selves and powerless human selves.
-The powerless human selves reacting to suddenly not having superpowers was written far more realistically and allowed for some exploration of personalities: a powerless Plastic Man returns to crime and loses his sense of humor because being Plastic Man made him a good person, Kyle Ryner goes crazy as an artist because he doesn't have a ring to visualize all the ideas in his head, a powerless Jon Jonz is fascinated at no longer being afraid of fire but loses his strong empathy and becomes selfish.
+The powerless human selves reacting to suddenly not having superpowers was written far more realistically and allowed for some exploration of personalities: a powerless Plastic Man returns to crime and loses his sense of humor because being Plastic Man made him a good person, Kyle Rayner goes crazy as an artist because he doesn't have a ring to visualize all the ideas in his head, a powerless J'onn J'onnz is fascinated at no longer being afraid of fire but loses his strong empathy and becomes selfish.

 Interestingly, Marvel would do something similar with one of their "What If?" issues.
 However, they had a way to do it that made at least some sense in-universe.
 It was a "What If" story based around the House of M crossover event where it ended with Scarlet Witch decreeing "No more powers!" instead of "No more mutants!", depowering all the heroes in the process.
 There was no moping or angsting on the part of the good guys.
 When Red Skull came with a powerful new weapon, new Avengers risked their lives with Iron Man suits and led by Peter Parker, who broke said weapon (the Cosmic Cube).